 Sports betting was legalized in Colorado with the passage of Proposition DD at the ballot box in November.
-After the election, the Colorado Division of Gaming and Limited Gaming Control Commission had mere months to come up with a regulatory scheme for the brand-new industry.
+After the election, the Colorado Division of Gaming and gaming commission had mere months to come up with a regulatory scheme for the brand-new industry.
 After a series of stakeholder meetings, a set of rules was adopted in February and the state began issuing its first licenses for online and retail sports betting.

-In the first month of legalized sports betting in May, the total amount wagered was $25.6 million, a figure Division of Gaming director Dan Hartman called an “encouraging predictor of the potential for the Colorado sports betting market.”
+In the first month of legalized sports betting in May, the total amount wagered was $25.6 million, a figure Division Director Dan Harman called an “encouraging predictor of the potential for the Colorado sports betting market.”
 Wagers increased nearly 50% in June for a total of $38.1 million, and Hartman expects numbers to continue to rise as major sports resume and more operators launch.

 PING PONG CLEANS UP

 “The biggest impediment to launching sports betting in Colorado has been the fact that there haven’t really been any sports,” said Sarah Mercer, shareholder at Brownstein Hyatt Farber Schreck.

 The pandemic has caused an unprecedented disruption in big-league sports.
 Starting in March, the NBA suspended its season for more than four months, finally returning July 30 to play out the rest of the season in a bio-secure bubble at Walt Disney World.
 The NHL halted its season on March 12 (but resumed July 26), Major League Baseball pushed its regular season start date back from late March to late July, and the NFL is slated to start its season in September.